oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

 ## Task 7: (Optional) Create Native OCI Credentials and RSA Key Pairs with a Fingerprint Using a Cloud Shell Script

 In Task 6, you learned how to create an an OCI native credential to access your Object Store using the OCI Console.
-An alternative method to create an native OCI credential and an RSA key pairs with a fingerprint is to use a newly available Cloud Shell script named **`adb-create-cred_BETA.sh`** that you will download and run in this task.
+An alternative method to create an native OCI credential and an RSA key pairs with a fingerprint is to use a newly available Cloud Shell script named **`adb-create-cred.sh`** that you will download and run in this task.

-1. Click the following link to download the [adb-create-cred_BETA.sh](files/adb-create-cred_BETA.sh?download=1) Cloud Shell script to your local machine.
+1. Click the following link to download the [adb-create-cred.sh](files/adb-create-cred.sh?download=1) Cloud Shell script to your local machine.

 2. Start Cloud Shell.
 On your Oracle Console banner, click the **Developer tools** icon, and then select **Cloud Shell**.